software-tools-books/js4ds/core.md

 - Use `const` to define a _constant_
 - `number`
   - JavaScript doesn't have separate types for integers and floating-point
-  - All numbers are floating point
+  - All numbers are 64-bit floating point
-  - And yes, that does occasionally cause unexpected behavior
+  - Accurate up to 15 digits
 - `string` for text
   - Which is always _Unicode_
 - `boolean` for `true` and `false`